top of page

 Does your stomach suffer from bloating or inflammation?

-As we all may know sleep is very important for our well-being it helps our body to function properly including our brain, heart, immune system, and digestive system.
-Sleep and gut health are interconnected gut bacteria get affected when there is a lack of sleep present.
-The digestive system plays a big role in how well someone sleeps and sleeps determines how well our digestive system will be it's mainly a two-way street.
+As we all may know, sleep is vital for our well-being.
+It helps our body to function correctly, including our brain, heart, immune system, and digestive system.
+Sleep and gut health are interconnected; gut bacteria get affected when a lack of sleep is present.
+The digestive system plays a significant role in how well someone sleeps, which determines how well our digestive system will be; it's mainly a two-way street.
 A good night's sleep results in a healthy gut.

 How are sleep deprivation and gut microbiome connected?

-The intestinal microbiome is considered to be a real organ since it controls the host digestive system.
+The intestinal microbiome is a real organ since it controls the host digestive system.
 It helps metabolizes nutrients and with hormone production.
-The human intestinal microbiome is composed of bacteria and, viruses that live in the host.
-The gut microbiome plays a big role in the protective barrier versus pathogenic colonization, and food digestion.
+The human intestinal microbiome is composed of bacteria and viruses that live in the host.
+The gut microbiome plays a significant role in the protective barrier versus pathogenic colonization and food digestion.

-The gut microbiome contributes to the production of serotonin precursors and fundamental signal molecules that affect the nervous system.
-It has been estimated that 90 humans' serotonin is produced by intestinal bacteria.
-Sleep disorders can affect negatively the gut composition and structure and cause stomach disorders such as GERD, inflammation, bloating, and Irritable Bowel Symptoms (IBS).
+The gut microbiome produces serotonin precursors and fundamental signal molecules that affect the nervous system.
+It has been estimated that intestinal bacteria produce 90 humans' serotonin.
+Sleep disorders can negatively affect the gut composition and structure and cause stomach disorders such as GERD, inflammation, bloating, and Irritable Bowel Symptoms (IBS).

 Serotonin's role in the gut?

-Serotonin has a very important function it acts as a hormone and a neurotransmitter and it stimulates the intestines.
-Serotonin is also known for being melatonin which regulates the sleep cycles there is a connection between melatonin and gut bacteria.
-Serotonin is associated with gut functions such as absorption, regulation, and transport of important fluids in the gastrointestinal tract.
-Serotonin deficiency is a factor in gut disorders like IBS irritable bowel disease and others.
+Serotonin has an essential function; it acts as a hormone and neurotransmitter and stimulates the intestines.
+Serotonin is also known for being melatonin which regulates the sleep cycles.
+There is a connection between melatonin and gut bacteria.
+Serotonin is associated with gut functions such as absorption, regulation, and transport of essential fluids in the gastrointestinal tract.
+Serotonin deficiency is a factor in gut disorders like IBS and irritable bowel disease.

 Effects of sleep deprivation?